changkun/gp/homeworks/MarlQ/5-remesh/README.md

 ```
 As mentioned in the paper, the quadrics should probably have been stored, as they are calculated multiple times right now, which is expensive.
 The edge collapse also performs some unncesseary calculations.
+Best vertex position is also calculated multiple times.
 ```

 ## Submission Instruction